 Creation begins in Genesis, then follows the struggle of man over the land which was considered his birthright.
 Mankind became so wicked that God flooded the Earth for a fresh start.
 Sin crept back in and warring tribes enslaved their fellow humans.
-Aptly named, Exodus covers the return of the early tribes (Abraham's descendants) to the Middle East.
+Aptly named, Exodus covers the return of the early tribes (Jacob's descendants) to the Middle East.
 The Northern Kingdom of Israel developed as well as the Southern Kingdom of Judah.
 The Assyrians conquered the Northern Kingdom of Israel and took them from their land.

 Later, the Babylonians overtook both the Assyrians and the Southern Kingdom, taking most of the remnant of those who returned from Egypt to Babylon.
 Next, Cyrus pushed Persian influence into the region and allowed Jews to return to what we now know as Israel.
 Alexander expanded The Greek Empire into Egypt and as far as India in modern-day Asia.

 Following that, the Roman Empire conquered most of Europe, part of north Africa and part of the Middle East.

 Throughout the Old Testament, prophecies of a savior set the stage for Jesus Christ.
 Overseeing Jerusalem, king Herod had Israelite male newborns killed to try to prevent the prophecy from coming to fruition.
 Joseph and Mary fled to Egypt until Herod was reported as dead.
 The books of Mark and Luke cover the birth of Jesus.
 You can read about his life, resurrection and ascension in the Gospels, too.